Automating Schema Structured Data on Sitebulb.com}

 Guidelines and resources for Person Schema:

-Hints & Documentation pages - Schema code example
+Hints pages - Schema code example

-The Hints/Documentation pages on our website don't offer much in terms of structured data opportunities.
+The Hints pages on our website don't offer much in terms of structured data opportunities.
 They do utilize breadcrumbs, and the logic for building them is already built into the system, so we are able to add the BreadCrumbList markup, like so:

 <script type="application/ld+json">